evcc-io/evcc/README.md

 ### Meter

-Meters provide data about power and energy consumption:
+Meters provide data about power and energy consumption.

-- `CurrentPower()`: power in W
-- `TotalEnergy()`: energy in kWh (optional)

 Meter has a single implementation where meter readings- power and energy- can be configured to be delivered by [plugin](#plugins).

 ### Vehicle

-Vehicle represents a specific EV vehicle and its battery:
+Vehicle represents a specific EV vehicle and its battery.

-- `Title()`: vehicle name for display in the configuration UI
-- `Capacity()`: battery capacity in kWh
-- `ChargeState()`: state of charge in %

-Optionally, vehicles can also provide:

-- `CurrentPower()`: charge power in W (used if charge meter not present)
-- `ChargedEnergy()`: charged energy in kWh
-- `ChargeDuration()`: charge duration

 If vehicle is configured and assigned to the charger, charge status and remaining charge duration become available in the user interface.

 Available vehicle implementations are: